AdobeDocs/marketo.pt-BR/help/marketo/product-docs/demand-generation/landing-pages/landing-page-templates/guided-landing-page-templates/template-13a.md

 # Modelo 13A {#template-13a}

-Clique com o botão direito do mouse em [baixar Modelo 13A](https://experienceleague.adobe.com/landing/marketo/lp-templates/template-13a.html)
+Clique com o botão direito do mouse em para [modelo de download 13A](https://experienceleague.adobe.com/landing/marketo/lp-templates/template-13a.html)

 ![](assets/image2015-8-11-10-3a15-3a39.png)